garybayes/mindforge-orchestrator/docs/task-assistant-github-app-architecture.md

 Minimal configuration required.

 Key idea:
-The GitHub App is the identity + distribution channel, while the orchestrator-core GitHub Action + workflows do the heavy lifting inside each repository.
+The GitHub App is the identity + distribution channel, while the task-assistant-core GitHub Action + workflows do the heavy lifting inside each repository.

 Future Codex SaaS can plug into this by consuming the same telemetry/webhooks, but is out of scope for Task Assistant 1.0.